CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 `TODO: Talk about the way we refactored the code`

 ### entities.Session
 Session uses the **Builder** design pattern.
-The Builder design pattern was chosen to reduce the complexity of entities.Session constructor calls.
+The Builder design pattern was chosen to reduce the complexity of Session constructor calls.
 For example, some sessions take place in a classroom, some are online, some have start and end times, some are asynchronous.
-Using Builder allows a entities.Session to be 'built' piece-by-piece, using only information relevant to that specific lecture or tutorial.
+Using Builder allows a Session to be 'built' piece-by-piece, using only information relevant to that specific lecture or tutorial.

 Session was originally intended to represent a time during which a particular lecture or tutorial would occur.
 We considered multiple implementations to account for multiple lecture sections.
 Our first idea was to store sessions in a map from section ID to an ArrayList of sessions, but this was not a good use of object oriented programming, since the collection of sessions could be stored in a new class.
-We decided to make entities.Session this class, and made a new entity named TimeSlot in orded to represent the various times.
-Multiple TimeSlot objects are stored in entities.Session.
+We decided to make Session this class, and made a new entity named TimeSlot in orded to represent the various times.
+Multiple TimeSlot objects are stored in Session.
 While performing these changes, we noticed that there was a significant degree of coupling between classes since the SkeletonCode.

 ### Data Serialization
 For our data serialization functionality, we decided to use ICS files for our Data serialization because ICS files are the standard for storing online calendars.
 Since we use ICS files to store our own schedules, that means that we can directly import schedules from Google Calendar, or other scheduling apps, and use them to apply filters to them to create new schedules.
 We created two classes, one for importing schedules from ICS files (**ScheduleImporter**) and one for exporting schedules (**ScheduleExporter**) to ICS files.